Missouri Senate panel adopts tuition restriction

 JEFFERSON CITY, Mo.
-(AP) -- A Missouri House panel forged ahead with a budget plan Wednesday that would make education funding partly dependent on the strength of the economy and bar colleges from offering cheaper resident tuition rates to students living in the U.S. illegally.
+(AP) -- A Missouri Senate committee adopted a state budget provision Tuesday to prevent public colleges and universities from offering in-state tuition rates to students living in the country illegally.

 The action essentially guarantees the prohibition will take effect when the state's next fiscal year begins July 1.
 The Senate Appropriations Committee adopted the provision as it worked to finalize its budget proposal.
 The House included the language in its spending plan in response to a St. Louis Community College's decision to offer cheaper tuition rates for those students.

 Senators softened the House version and opted to target only institutions that "knowingly" offer local tuition rates.
 Senators said the House's outright ban put a burden on a university in vetting student applications.

 "There is a policing factor that they really can't do," said the panel's chairman Sen. Kurt Schaefer, R-Columbia.